xyshell/hexo-blog/source/_posts/docker-note.md

 "Daemon" can restart without affecting on containers, which means upgrading doesn't kill containers, same for "containerd".
 Can restart them, leaving all containers running, when come back, they re-discover running containers and reconnect to the shim.

-## Docker on Windows: Native & Hyper-V
+## Docker on Windows: Native and Hyper-V

 ![windows_container](/photos/docker-note/windows_container.png)